From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of

-Please join Angell’s Veterinary Social Work Services along with the HEARTplay program at Beth Israel Lahey Health At Home on November 14, 2020 for a free Children’s Grief Workshop.
-This free workshop, held the first Wednesday of each month, will be a one hour group conducted over Zoom for kids/teens in the community who have lost a pet, where children will spend time engaging with a children’s grief counselor and parents will receive guidance on how to continue the conversation about grief and loss with their kids.
+Please join Angell’s Veterinary Social Work Services along with the HEARTplay program at Beth Israel Lahey Health At Home for a free Children’s Grief Workshop.
+This free workshop, held the first Wednesday of each month, will be a one hour group conducted over Zoom for kids/teens in the community who have lost a pet, where children will spend time engaging with a children’s grief counselor, and parents will receive guidance on how to continue the conversation about grief and loss with their kids.
 For workshop dates, time, and registration information, please click here.